How to Handle an Insulin Overdose

-What to Do During an Insulin Overdose continued...
+What to Do If You Have an Insulin Overdose continued...

-Of course, if you're unconscious or too confused or are having seizures, those around you will need to take control.
-Your family and friends should know how to do the following:
+If you're unconscious or too confused or are having seizures, those around you will need to take control.
+Give your family and friends these instructions:

 - If you lose consciousness, they should call 911 immediately.

-- They may need to inject you with glucagon, an insulin antidote.
-If you are prone to low blood sugar, ask your doctor if you should have glucagon on hand at home.
+- They may need to inject you with something called glucagon.
+It’s an insulin antidote.
+If you’re prone to low blood sugar, ask your doctor if you should have glucagon on hand at home.

 How to Prevent an Insulin Overdose

-- Be prepared.
+Be prepared.
 Expect that you'll have insulin complications at some point.
-Pack hard candies in your bag and your spouse's.
+Pack hard candies in your bag and your partner's.
 Keep some in the car and in your travel bag, too.

-- Make sure friends and family know your usual signs and symptoms of hypoglycemia so they can take action if your low blood sugar levels make you confused.
+Make sure friends and family know the way you react to hypoglycemia.
+It’ll help them take action if your low blood sugar levels make you confused.

-- Wear a medical alert bracelet that says you use insulin.
+Wear a medical alert bracelet.
+Make sure it says you use insulin.